kosolabs/axum-anyhow/README.md

 The `meta` field is omitted from the response if not set, keeping responses clean when metadata isn't needed.

-### Automatic Error Enrichment with Request Context
+### Error Enrichment

-For automatically enriching all errors with request context (like request IDs, URIs, or headers), use the middleware with an error enricher:
+Error responses can be enriched with metadata using the `ErrorInterceptorLayer` middleware:

 ```rust,no_run
 use axum::{Router, routing::get};